 Daniel Anderson: A successful coach in the Parramatta lower grades, Anderson was the choice to take over as Warriors head coach in 2001.
 He steered the club to their first finals series in ’01, a maiden minor premiership and grand final in ’02, and another preliminary final appearance in ’03, but departed midway through 2004 after the Warriors endured a rocky start to the season.
 Following a decorated stint as St Helens’ coach, Anderson resurfaced at the Eels in 2009 and led the club on a remarkable charge to the grand final, but he made way for Stephen Kearney after a disappointing follow-up campaign.
 Anderson’s 55.4 percent win rate is the best of any Warriors coach.

 Stephen Kearney: One of New Zealand’s greatest-ever second-rowers and a foundation Auckland Warrior after starting his premiership career at Western Suburbs, Kearney won a grand final at Melbourne in 1999 and finished with 264 first grade appearances (79 of them for the Warriors).
 Kearney served as an assistant coach to Craig Bellamy at the Storm, during which time he took over as Kiwis coach and led his country to a historic World Cup triumph in 2008 and Four Nations success two years later.
 His initial foray as a NRL head coach with Parramatta in 2010-11 was difficult – garnering just 10 wins in 42 games – and he stepped aside towards the end of the latter season, but remained as New Zealand’s coach throughout and enjoyed another Four Nations win in 2014 after joining the Broncos as an assistant.
-‘Mooks’ finally gave up the national post late last year when he was named as the Warriors’ new head coach ahead of the 2017 campaign, enduring a tough first season in charge but coming out the other side to have the Warriors near the top of the ladder as the halfway point of 2018 nears.
+‘Mooks’ finally gave up the national post late last year when he was named as the Warriors’ new head coach ahead of the 2017 campaign, enduring a tough first season in charge but coming out the other side to steer the club to its first finals appearance in seven years in 2018.
+After a disappointing 13th-place finish in 2019, Kearney was shown the door just six rounds into the COVID-19-disrupted 2020 campaign.